Early in my webR explorations, I started to wonder how we might pair htmlwidgets with webR.

 Why would we want or need

-in JavaScript if we are fully immersed in JavaScript?
+htmlwidgetsin JavaScript if we are fully immersed in JavaScript?

-authors carefully constructed their widget to allow an R user to stay
+Well, many htmlwidget authors carefully constructed their widget to allow an R user to stay

 - Manually add dependencies with

-.
-Eventually I will see if we can avoid this step and use thewebR
+htmlwidgets::getDependency().
+Eventually I will see if we can avoid this step and use thewebRvirtual file system to serve up the necessary files. - Initialize

-- Create our
+webR - Create our

-htmlwidget just like we would inR
+reactablehtmlwidget just like we would inR - Use the

-in our top-level JavaScript to create thereactable
+jsonoutside ofwebRin our top-level JavaScript to create thereactablein our web page

 It works, but I’m still left wondering whether anyone besides me would ever want to do this, and if so is there a better way.